How to set up private networks for VPS

 Don't have a VPS yet?

-Fornex offers VPS hosting with full root access, 24/7 support, and DDoS protection.
+Fornex offers VPS hosting with full root access, and 24/7 support.
 Get a stable server with NVMe disks for fast and reliable operation.
 Find more details on the Fornex VPS page.

 How private networks work in Fornex

-1. Activation in the dashboard: go to Virtual servers → Private networks in the sidebar menu, create a new network, and add the required VPS (all must be in the same location).
+Create a new network and add the required VPS instances (all must be in the same location).

-2. Configuration on the servers: manually assign private IP addresses using OS configuration files or tools.
+Manually assign private IPs using your OS configuration files or tools.

 Important